-Yesterday, POSTECH (Pohang University of Science and Technology) revealed about its newly developed tech for panplegia (paralysis of four extremities) patients.
+Yesterday, POSTECH (Pohang University of Science and Technology) revealed its newly developed tech for patients with panplegia (paralysis of four extremities).

-The tech is a multi-purpose sensor derived from the touch sense of spider’s feet.
+The tech is a multi-purpose sensor derived from the touch sensitivity of a spider’s feet.
 The insect’s tactile sense transmitted via its feet is as sensitive feeling as a fly’s wing vibration.
-This sensitive touch is used by the sensor, making it a communicative system for the patients to speak the words they want to.
+The sensor uses this sensitive touch, making it a communicative system for the patients to speak the words they want.

 The team of scientists behind the development was led by professor Cho Sung-jin of Chungnam National University and Professor Im Keun-bae of POSTECH.
 They created a ‘nanostructure of a metal layer by simulating the spider’s foot system’.
 The communication system is developed based on the nanostructure, a sensor, and Morse code.

-The results of the entire research were announced via the ACS Applied Materials and Interface.
+The entire research results were announced via the ACS Applied Materials and Interface.
 It was found in the analysis that the sensor in the spider’s foot can not only detect joint movements, but also delicate movements like skin flinching.